dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - [L3MONSHAPE](#l3monshape)
   - Continued learning of Chapter 17 of SciPy Lecture Notes
 - [HEXAGONMI](#hexagonmi)
-  - Updated solution cofiguration 2 for QTMFCCompact project
+  - Updated solution configuration 2 for QTMFCCompact project
   - Fixed one issue with duplicating material thickness attribute on trim line exported
   - Investigated attribute assignment on the generated trim lines
   - Continued learning of OpenMP

 ## 2021-07-21

-- Checked summer camp deductable on 2021 Tax Return
+- Checked summer camp deductible on 2021 Tax Return
 - Shoot passport photo with Ethan
 - Picked up purchased stuff from Decathlon
 - Picked up new Dong's new Chinese passport